 Get enrolled in the best IELTS coaching centre in your area, which will be beneficial for you as you will learn under the guidance of IDP and British Council-certified trainers.
 If you do not find any appropriate IELTS institute in your local area, go for online classes to achieve your target band score.

-Moreover, you will sit for the mock test once in a week and you will come to know about your weaknesses, and you will work on them accordingly.
+Moreover, you will sit for the mock test once a week, and you will come to know about your weaknesses, and you will work on them accordingly.

 6. Participate in a Reality Test (Mock Test)